JayWood/the-seo-framework/readme.txt

 **If you use object caching:**
 The output will be stored for each page, if you've edited a page the page output Meta will stay the same until the object cache expires.
 So be sure to clear your object cache or wait until it expires.

-**Supported Caches:**
+**Used Caches:**

 * Server-level Opcode (optimized).
 * Staticvar functions (prevents running code twice or more).
-* Staticvar class (instead of globals, prevents constructors running multiple times).
+* Staticvar class (instead of discouraged globals, prevents constructors running multiple times).
-* Objects for database calls.
+* Object caching for unique database calls and full front-end output.
-* Transients for process intensive operations or persisting communication with front-and back end.
+* Transients for process intensive operations and persistent communication with front-and back end.

-* CDN for Open Graph and Twitter images.
-* HTML and script Minification caching as well as Database caching are also supported.
+**All caching plugins are supported.
+If you use one, be sure to clear your cache when you want to robots to notice your changes.**

 = Compatibility =